-Manila is the Philippines’ crazy capital city, yet it is unfortunately missed out on most trips to the Philippines.
-Many tourists consider Manila to be less appealing than other big Asian cities such as Hong Kong and Bangkok.
-And it’s true that it doesn’t have the temples and traditions of other South East Asian cities, but it still the heart of this beautiful country and should be included on any Philippines itinerary.
-I’ve spent a good amount of time in Manila, and I can confirm that the city is definitely worth a visit, even if only for one day.
+Manila is the crazy capital city of the Philippes, yet it far less visited than the other islands.
+Whilst it may lack the temples and traditions of places such as Bangkok or Hong Kong, it is still the heart of this beautiful country and should be included on any Philippines itinerary.
+I’ve spent a good amount of time in Manila, and I think the city is definitely worth a visit, even if only for one day.

-This Manila guide should give you a good feel for the city.
+This quick guide to one day in Manila should give you a good feel for the city.
 I’ve aimed to pull together some of the essential information you need to know before visiting Manila as well as include some of the top things to do in one day in this interesting and cosmopolitan city!

 Where is Manila and How to Get There